Detecting Axion-Like Particles with Primordial Black Holes: Acknowledgements

 \section{\uppercase{Acknowledgements}}

-We would like to thank Henrike Fleischhack, Subhajit Ghosh, Shmuel Nussinov, and Nadav Outmezguine for useful discussions and Jong-Chul Park {\it et al.} for informing us about their work on a similar topic.
+We would like to thank Andrea Caputo, Henrike Fleischhack, Subhajit Ghosh, Shmuel Nussinov, Nadav Outmezguine, and Edoardo Vitagliano for useful discussions and Jong-Chul Park {\it et al.} for informing us about their work on a similar topic.
+We are also grateful to Debasish Borah, Nayan Das, and Prantik Sarmah for pointing out an error in \Fig{fig:ALPparam}.
 KA and JHC were supported in part by the NSF grant PHY-2210361 and by the Maryland Center for Fundamental Physics.
 JHC is also supported in part by JHU Joint Postdoc Fund.
 BD is supported in part by DOE grant DE-SC0010813.
 TX is supported in part by DOE Grant desc0009956 and by the Israel Science Foundation (grant No. 1112/17).
 YT is supported by the NSF grant PHY-2112540.